-On March 7, 2017, the Audit Committee selected the accounting firm of E&Y to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+On March 7, 2018, the Audit Committee selected the accounting firm of E&Y to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
 Although current laws, rules and regulations, as well as the Audit Committee charter, require our independent registered public accounting firm to be engaged, retained and supervised by the Audit Committee, our Board considers the appointment of the independent registered public accounting firm to be an important matter of stockholder concern and is submitting the appointment of E&Y for ratification by stockholders as a matter of good corporate practice.
-E&Y has served as our independent registered public accounting firm since November 4, 2013.
+E&Y has served as our independent registered public accounting firm since 2012, prior to the Company's initial public offering.